Bank of America revs up auto loans business despite warning signs

 All banks are struggling to boost revenue during a period of stubbornly low interest rates and tough post-crisis regulation, but Bank of America has felt the pain more acutely than most of its peers.

-The second-largest U.S. bank by assets, Bank of America trades at just 50 percent of book value, compared to 90 percent for JP Morgan Chase & Co (JPM.N) and 130 percent for Wells Fargo & Co (WFC.N).
+The second-largest U.S. bank by assets, Bank of America trades at just 50 percent of book value, compared to 90 percent for JP Morgan Chase & Co and 130 percent for Wells Fargo & Co.
 Bank of America took bigger losses than those rivals during the crisis, and still lags them by other key metrics, including return on equity and costs in relation to revenue.

 While Bank of America showed some progress in 2015, it still has to prove it can generate consistent performance under Moynihan, who took the helm in 2010.
 During his tenure, the bank has paid tens of billions of dollars in fines and settlements related to mortgages that were issued before he became CEO.

-Bank of America ranks 10th among U.S. auto lenders, with just 1.84 percent of the market in the fourth quarter of last year, according to data released Thursday by Experian Automotive.
-Ally Financial Inc (ALLY.N), the largest U.S. auto lender, accounts for 5.75 percent, followed by Wells Fargo, which ranked second with 5.66 percent.
-JPMorgan was third with 4.97 percent.
+Bank of America ranks 11th among U.S. auto lenders, with just 1.72 percent of the market in the third quarter of last year, according to the latest available data from Experian Automotive.
+Ally Financial Inc, the largest U.S. auto lender, accounts for 6 percent, followed by Wells Fargo, which ranked second with 5.57 percent.
+JPMorgan was fifth with 4.15 percent.

+Bank of America may rank higher on Thursday, when Experian says it will release fourth-quarter data, because Vernon said much of its growth came at the end of the year.

 Auto sales remain very robust.
 Figures carmakers released on Tuesday showed that sales climbed to a 15-year high for the month of February, driven by low gasoline prices, wage growth, and because loans are both available and cheap.
 But most forecasters expect sales to peak in 2016 and trend down over the next few years.